sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Word Paths''' -- Final improvements to word paths, get the patch posted to trac #5038 and reviewed.
 Discussion about getting Christoffel Words inherits from Word Paths.
 (Sébastien Labbé).
  * '''Dyck Word''' -- Discussions about getting Dyck Words inherits from Word Paths.
 Comparisons of efficiency.
 (Sébastien Labbé).
  * '''Word Morphism''' -- Word Morphism actually herits from SageObject and it should be a more general Morphism class.
 (Sébastien Labbé).
  * '''Language''' -- Create a Language class.
-(Sébastien Labbé).
+(Sébastien Labbé, Vincent Delecroix).
  * Discussion about the content-datastructure-as-subobject (anti?)design pattern
+ * '''Fixed points of word morphisms''' (Vincent Delecroix) : creation of a new class derived from InfinteWord for fixed point of a WordMorphism.
+It's necessary to consider those words as very special infinite words because most of the 'infinite objects' associated (language, complexity, ...) can be computed.
+ * '''Geometrisation of WordMorphism''' (Vincent Delecroix) : following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
+ * Class for biinfinite words, and words indexed by anything (Z^2, Z^n, graphs, ...)
+(Vincent Delecroix)

 '''Documentation'''
  * '''Patch Server Guide''' -- Write a better guide for the patch server.
 It's currently way too long, and a shorter, concise version would be better.